|Nutrition Facts (per serving)|

-Many people, particularly outside Italy, have not tasted the homemade version.
-They assume that they will be like store-bought sun-dried tomatoes, which tend to be a bit leathery and tough, without much flavor.
+Let's be honest—store-bought sun-dried tomatoes tend to be a bit leathery and tough, without much flavor.
 They seem like a faded, desiccated memory of a tomato, rather than a fragrant, intensified taste of summer days.
-Homemade sun-dried tomatoes are another thing entirely: fragrant and chewy but not tough, with complex, concentrated tomato flavor and a slight sweetness.
+Homemade sun-dried tomatoes, on the other hand, are another thing entirely: fragrant and chewy but not tough, with complex, concentrated tomato flavor and a slight sweetness.

 Sun-dried tomatoes are so named because they are, of course, dried in the sun.
-Although this is not difficult, the trouble with making them at home is that many of us do not have the abundant outdoor space required or the time, or perhaps we lack consistent, strong sunshine, or live in highly polluted cities or bug-infested areas where perhaps drying food outdoors is not the best idea.
+Although this is not difficult, the trouble with making them at home is that many of us do not have the abundant outdoor space required, or the time necessary, or perhaps we lack consistent, strong sunshine, or live in highly polluted cities or bug-infested areas where drying food outdoors is not the best idea.

 The solution?
 You can easily dry them in your oven.
 Oblong tomatoes like San Marzano or Roma, or flavorful cherry tomatoes, work best (cherry tomatoes will take more time to prepare but will dry more quickly).
 Once they are properly dried, they will last for many months in zipper-sealed plastic bags stored in a cool, dry place.

 Fine sea salt